 UW-Manitowoc is the Alpha Sigma Lambda chapter of Phi Theta Kappa.
 Phi Theta Kappa is the only internationally acclaimed honor society serving two-year colleges that offer associate degree programs.
 Membership is extended by invitation only, and to be considered for membership, a student must pass stringent academic requirements, be of good moral character and possess recognized qualities of citizenship.
 In return, students become members of an elite society that is known world-wide for its scholarship.

 Phi Theta Kappa provides members with opportunities for leadership, fellowship and service as well as an intellectual climate for continued academic excellence.
 Local members are involved in fund-raising efforts for scholarships and volunteer work.
-Amy Kabrhel is the advisor for this group and can be reached at 920-683-2746.

 Student Ambassadors are a group of students selected through a holistic process to represent UW-Manitowoc in a number of ways.
 Student Ambassadors help with events such as Campus Preview Nights, New Student Orientation, campus tours and other events as needed.
-Contact Katie Seibel, advisor, at 920-683-4709 for more information.

 The University Theatre is UW-Manitowoc's campus/community theatre group.
 The group offers several productions each year – one mainstage production in the fall, one mainstage and one workshop (staged reading or one-act) in the spring.
 The community is also invited to audition and participate, though casting preference is given for current students.

-The Theatre Company aims to provide more theatre opportunities for UW-Manitowoc students by producing a series of Guerilla Theatre (24-hour theatre) events, as well as occasionally providing for student-directed performances and readings of student work.
+The University Theatre Co. aims to provide more theatre opportunities for UW-Manitowoc students by producing a series of Guerilla Theatre (24-hour theatre) events, as well as occasionally providing for student-directed performances and readings of student work.
 In addition, the Theatre Co. will look to promote theatrical involvement by organizing trips to see theatre when possible.